Vinyzu/Botright/CONTRIBUTING.md

 # How to develop on this project

-botright welcomes contributions from the community.
+Botright welcomes contributions from the community.

 **You need PYTHON3!**